cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Solution

 Ensure the port specified as `kubernetes-master-port` is not already in use by another Kubernetes cluster.
-You can override the value in `director.yml` using [var-files](./docs/guides/customized-installation.md#generate-manifest-and-deploy) for different clusters.
+You can override the value in `director.yml` using variables files for different clusters.

 ---